-De-mystifying fraud risk management Bookmark has been added
+De-mystifying fraud risk management has been saved

 De-mystifying fraud risk management

 This document outlines Deloitte India’s model to help the Board and senior management ask the right questions to ascertain the organization’s current position on fraud risk management and suggest ways to improve its effectiveness.